jordic/cmd/README.md

 # cmd

-Random scripts Used during my daily interaction with acme.
+Random scripts i use  during my daily interaction with acme.

 snippet/
 	Is a basic snippet manager

 GetSel/
 	My firsts interactions with acme api... ( Not usefull)

+fsearch.go, fdir.go
+	Deprecated in favour of ff...
+Nice part of acme, is that everyday I learn something new!

 gl
 	Is a wrappwer to git log ( Just for viewing latest commits inside a acme window)